flutter/devtools/tool/README.md

 1. You have local checkout of the Dart SDK (for getting started instructions, see [sdk/CONTRIBUTING.md](https://github.com/dart-lang/sdk/blob/main/CONTRIBUTING.md)).
 2. `echo $LOCAL_DART_SDK` gives you path to the local checkout
 2. The local chackout is at `main` branch: `git rebase-update`.
+3. Your Flutter version is equal to one in flutter_version.txt.
+If not fix it by one of two ways:
+    - Run `./tool/update_flutter_sdk.sh` id devtools directory
+    - Switch Flutter version by running 'git checkout <version in flutter_version.txt>' in Flutter directory.

 ### Prepare the release